Modern Slavery Statement 2026

 Introduction

-Our mission is to supply ethically and sustainably sourced food, empower people to live healthier lives, and use our business as a force for good.
+Mindful Chef’s mission is to help people eat well and live better.
+Mindful Chef aims to deliver ethically sourced, chef-quality ingredients for wholesome recipes that are as inventive as they are delicious.
 As a certified B Corp, we are committed to meeting the highest standards of social and environmental impact.
-Our three values, Mindful, Personal and Unafraid underpin our ways of working and define the spirit in which we intend to do business.
+Our three values of Mindful, Connected and Unafraid underpin our ways of working and define the spirit in which we intend to do business.

-This modern slavery statement is published in accordance with the UK Modern Slavery Act (2015).
+This Modern Slavery Statement is published in accordance with the Modern Slavery Act 2015.

 Business Structure and Supply Chain

-Since launching, the recipe box offering has expanded to include a Ready to Go range of chef-prepared frozen meals, smoothies, soups, broths, desserts and breakfasts.
+Since launch, the recipe box offering has expanded to include a Ready to Go range of prepared frozen meals, smoothies, breakfasts and third party branded products such as soups and snacks.

-Despite a streamlined supply chain, there are still risks of exploitation from farm to fork.
-We source ingredients from suppliers across the UK.
-All produce is handled & packaged by the suppliers or is sent to a co-packing site where it is pre-portioned.
+Despite a streamlined supply chain, there are still risks of exploitation from “farm to fork” and we take steps to identify and mitigate such risks.
+The majority of our ingredients are sourced from suppliers across the UK.
+All produce is handled and packaged by our suppliers or sent to a co-packing site.
 Ready to Go products are manufactured by independent food businesses.

-This policy applies to all persons working for us or on our behalf in any capacity.
+This policy applies to all persons working for us or on behalf in any capacity.

 Our Policies and Due Diligence